ARION

 “You can count me in,” said another voice.
 The trio looked over at a human-sized mouse that had joined them.
 “My name is Haru Kirato.”
 He smiled and thumped one of his large round ears with a finger and added, “I couldn’t help but overhear your conversation.
 Like Mr. Ruston, my wife and I have been out all day surveying the crater floor for suitable placement of crop farmland and I would also like a change of scenery.
 Taking a trip outside to the forest beyond sounds good to me.”

 Kittinger smiled and nodded first to the mouse and then to the husky.
-“Good, you made conscription easy for me!”
+“Good, you two made conscription easy for me!”
 He looked over at the mouse’s family.
 “Will you be okay leaving them?”

 “Emiko is the one who suggested that I should volunteer.
 She will tend to our little Daisuke.”